 How can it help in Parkinson's?

-There is little research into the benefits of Reiki in Parkinson’s although some limited studies in the general population have shown that it can help with pain relief, mood and depression.
+There is little research on the benefits of Reiki in Parkinson's.
+However, some limited studies in the general population have shown that it can help with pain relief, mood and depression.

 Many believe that Reiki can trigger feelings of wellbeing, calm and a sense of being in control - which is of obvious benefit to family and carers too.
 Its healing energy addresses mind, body and soul: